Alien UFO ‘Normandy’ Invasion? Mysterious Mothership Flashes Signals To Approaching Smaller Craft Over British Beach [Video]

 The Isle of Wight is located in the English Channel, about 4 miles off the coast of Hampshire.
 It is the largest and second-most populous English Island.

-[Featured image by Oorka/Shutterstock]
+[Featured Image by Oorka/Shutterstock]